coderhetal/MNIST/README.md

 ## Results

-The trained model achieves high accuracy on the MNIST test set, as indicated by the accuracy plot.
+The trained model achieves high accuracy on the MNIST test set, as the accuracy plot indicates.

-Accuracy while training:
+Accuracy while training:~ 99%

-Acurracy for test set :
+Acurracy for test set :96.93495976892923